 This executive order most likely won’t affect this year’s Open Enrollment.
 More details here.

 3) President Trump issued rules that exempt employers from providing coverage for contraception (one of the ACA’s essential benefits) if they have closely-held moral objections.

-This change is in effect during this year’s Open Enrollment.
+This change is already in effect.
 More details here.